graememcc/funkierJS/docs/markdown/byCategory.md

 Takes two objects, source and dest, and walks the prototype chain of source, copying all enumerable properties into dest.
 Any extant properties with the same name are overwritten.
 Returns the modified dest object.
-All properties are shallow-copied: in other words, if 'foo' is a property of source whose value is an object, then afterwards source.foo === dest.foo will be true.
+All properties are shallow-copied: in other words, if `foo` is a property of source whose value is an object, then afterwards `source.foo === dest.foo` will be true.

 #### Examples ####
     var a = {bar: 1};